Zhanzo/clox/README.md

 # Clox

-An interpreter for a language called Lox in C++.
+An interpreter for a language called Lox in C.

 Based on the book Crafting Interpreters by Bob Nystrom (http://www.craftinginterpreters.com/).